 QM 75 is intended for Career Technical Education students.
 It fulfills some certificate requirements and can be used as a prerequisite to QM 107C or MATH 100C.
 Course topics include ratio and percent, unit conversion, graphs, data interpretation, basic algebra, solving linear equations, and working with formulas with special emphasis on pattern recognition and problem solving.
 Cross-listed as MATH 75.
 A student may not earn credit for both QM 75 and MATH 75.
-Rec Prep: English and math skills at the High School Common

-Rec Prep: English and math skills at the High School C Core Level.
+Recommended Prep: English and math skills at the High School Common Core Level.